 Question: "Where do the Hebrew Scriptures prophesy the death and resurrection of the Messiah?"

 Answer: Throughout the Hebrew Scriptures, the promise of a Messiah is clearly given.
-These messianic prophecies were made hundreds, sometimes thousands of years before Jesus Christ was born, and clearly Jesus Christ is the only person who has ever walked this earth that has fulfilled them.
+These messianic prophecies were made hundreds, sometimes thousands of years before Jesus Christ was born, and clearly Jesus Christ is the only person who has ever walked this earth to fulfill them.
 In fact, from Genesis to Malachi, there are over 300 specific prophecies detailing the coming of this Anointed One.
-In addition to prophecies detailing His virgin birth, His birth in Bethlehem, His birth from the tribe of Judah, His lineage from King David, His sinless life, His atoning work for the sins of His people, etc., the death and resurrection of the Jewish Messiah was, likewise, well documented in the Hebrew prophetic scriptures long before the death and resurrection of Jesus Christ occurred in history.
+In addition to prophecies detailing His virgin birth, His birth in Bethlehem, His birth from the tribe of Judah, His lineage from King David, His sinless life, and His atoning work for the sins of His people,the death and resurrection of the Jewish Messiah was, likewise, well documented in the Hebrew prophetic Scriptures long before the death and resurrection of Jesus Christ occurred in history.

-The resurrection of the Messiah is strongly inferred in another Davidic psalm.
-Again, this is Psalm 22. in verses 19-21, the suffering Savior prays for deliverance "from the lion's mouth" (a metaphor for Satan).
-This desperate prayer is then followed immediately in verses 22-24 by a hymn of praise in which the Messiah thanks God for hearing His prayer and delivering Him.
-The resurrection of the Messiah is clearly inferred between the ending of the prayer in verse 21 and the beginning of the praise song in verse 22.
+The resurrection of the Messiah is strongly implied in another Davidic psalm.
+Again, this is Psalm 22.
+In verses 19–21, the suffering Savior prays for deliverance “from the lion’s mouth” (a metaphor for Satan).
+This desperate prayer is then followed immediately in verses 22–24 by a hymn of praise in which the Messiah thanks God for hearing His prayer and delivering Him.
+The resurrection of the Messiah is clearly implied between the ending of the prayer in verse 21 and the beginning of the praise song in verse 22.

 Every aspect of the birth, life, death and resurrection of Jesus the Messiah had been prophesied in the Hebrew Scriptures long before the events ever unfolded in the timeline of human history.
 No wonder that Jesus the Messiah would say to the Jewish religious leaders of His day, “You search the Scriptures, for in them you think you have eternal life; and these are they which testify of Me” (John 5:39).